8 Ways to Save on Your Next Disney Vacation

 6. Spring for a dining plan.
-Disney World offers several dining plans, such as Quick Serve, Dining Plus and Deluxe Dining, all of which can save you some money and help you budget for your trip, Martin says, while Disneyland only offers one dining plan called Dine in Magic.
+Disney World offers several dining plans, such as Quick Serve, Dining Plus and Deluxe Dining, all of which can save you some money and help you budget for your trip, Martin says.
+(Disneyland's dining plan is currently unavailable.)
 “Having most meals paid for in advance can often save money,” says Labrecque, who also recommends bringing your own snacks and non-alcoholic beverages into the parks to help cut costs.

 7. Regularly check websites for discounts.
 MouseSavers.com is an unofficial site listing money-saving deals, as well as tips for stretching your dollars while on property, Rotondo says.

 8. Stay up to date on new products.
-WDW is constantly rolling out new programs, such as My Magic Plus, Labrecque says.
-Currently in testing, that program will allow guests to pre-select FastPasses, make dining reservations and customize “magic bands” (waterproof bracelets that serve as your resort room key, theme park ticket, Fast pass and dining card), which will reduce wait times and offer preferred viewing areas.
+WDW is constantly rolling out new programs, such as the addition of My Magic+.
+This program allows guests to pre-select FastPasses, make dining reservations and customize “magic bands” (waterproof bracelets that serve as your resort room key, theme park ticket, Fast pass and dining card), which reduces wait times and offers preferred viewing areas.
 Coming soon: a brand new transportation system that will include a Disney Skyliner and Minnie vans that will take you wherever you want to go!
 Stay up to date by reading their blog or following on social media.

 Search “Disney” at NEA Click & Save to find member-only deals at Disney World, Disneyland, Universal Studios Orlando, Disney Store and more.